micahasowata/programming/README.md

-# Tiny Docs

-Documentation for a todo API.

-## Why is it in the minasa-docs repo?

-It felt better to use an existing repo rather than create one from scratch.
+## Mdocs

+There is nothing about docs here.
+It contains code from PPP2 by Stroustrup.